daniellerch/daniellerch.github.io/stego/aletheia/training-en.md

 As we can see, the DCI method tells us that using these models we will be correct approximately 81.5% of the time.
 These are good results, so with this CSM, we can trust the model.

-For reference, the actual results when predicting images from this test set are 98%, a bit far from the prediction made by DCI.
+For reference, the actual results when predicting images from this test set are 98%, not so far from the prediction made by DCI.

 Let's now see an example with high CSM.
 We will use the [LFW-FACES](https://paperswithcode.com/dataset/lfw) database.
 We proceed as in the previous example, obtaining a set of 500 cover and 500 stego images.
 These are the results: